These are the best lemon bars with a serious lemon hint. Made with an easy shortbread crust, these bars are suitable for any occasion.

 - 2 cups all purpose flour

-- 3/4 cup or 1.5 sticks of cold unsalted butter
+- ¾ cup cold unsalted butter

-- 1/2 cup icing sugar
+- ½ cup icing sugar

 - 4 eggs

-- 1 1/2 cups granulated sugar
+- 1 ½ cups granulated sugar

-- 1/2 cup lemon juice
+- ½ cup lemon juice

-- 1/4 cup all-purpose flour
+- ¼ cup all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-In a medium ball, using a pastry blender, combine the flour, cold unsalted butter cut in small pieces and icing sugar, mixing them into a crumbly mixture.
-Does not need to stick together.(You can also make the crust in a food processor: just add the flour, sugar and butter cubes and let it go for 20 seconds.)
+- In a medium bowl, use a pastry blender to combine the flour, cold unsalted butter cut into small pieces, and icing sugar, mixing them into a crumbly mixture.
+(You can also make the crust in a food processor: add the flour, sugar, and butter cubes and pulse for 20 seconds.)

 - Press the mixture firmly and evenly into the bottom of the prepared baking pan.

-In a large bowl, beat together the eggs, granulated sugar and lemon juice.
+- In a large bowl, beat together the eggs, granulated sugar, and lemon juice.

-Add the flour, baking powder and lemon zest and beat until smooth.
+- Add the flour, baking powder, and lemon zest and beat until smooth.

-Pour over the baked crust and return the baking pan to the oven for another 25 minutes, until the topping is set and just beginning to brown around the edges.
+- Pour over the baked crust and return the baking pan to the oven for another 25 minutes until the topping is set and just beginning to brown around the edges.